bitcoin-sv/ts-sdk/docs/auth.md

 Helper function which retrieves the protocol ID and key ID for certificate field encryption.

+For master certificate creation, no serial number is provided because entropy is required from both the client and the certifier.
+In this case, the `keyID` is simply the `fieldName`.

+For VerifiableCertificates verifier keyring creation, both the serial number and field name are available, so the `keyID` is formed by concatenating the `serialNumber` and `fieldName`.

 ```ts
 static getCertificateFieldEncryptionDetails(fieldName: string, serialNumber?: string): {
     protocolID: WalletProtocol;